WISCAD/wiscad/_members/jonathon-magana.md

 Dissertation: "Analysis of the security of split manufacturing of Integrated Circuits", defense date: 08/26/2019.

-First Emplyment: Assistant Professor at the Milwaukee School of Engineering
+First Employment: Assistant Professor at the Milwaukee School of Engineering